AllThingsSmitty/css-protips/README.md

 }
 ```

 There's no reason not to use SVG for icons.
-SVG been supported in all browsers since IE9, so start ditching your .png, .jpg, and .gif-jif-whatev files.
-Icon fonts, too, but that's a different protip.
+SVG is supported in all browsers back to IE9.
+So start ditching your .png, .jpg, or .gif-jif-whatev files.

 ### Get Rid of Margin Hacks With Flexbox